treeverse/lakeFS/docs/howto/import.md

 ### Prerequisites

+#### User Permissions

+The lakeFS user running the import must have the following permissions:
+`fs:WriteObject`, `fs:CreateMetaRange`, `fs:CreateCommit` and
+`fs:ImportFromStorage`.
+The first 3 permissions are available by default to users in the default Developers group ([RBAC](../reference/rbac.md)) or the Writers group ([ACL](../reference/access-control-lists.md)).
+The last permission enables the user to import data from any location of the storage provider that lakeFS has access to.
+Thus, it's only available to users in the default SuperUsers group ([RBAC](../reference/rbac.md)) or the Super group ([ACL](../reference/access-control-lists.md)).
+RBAC installations can add that permission to any group, including Developers.

+#### lakeFS Permissions

 lakeFS must have permissions to list the objects in the source object store, and the source bucket must be in the same region of your destination bucket.
 In addition, see the following storage provider specific instructions: